mikeizbicki/cmc-csci143/week_11/README.md

    If we replace `LIKE` with `ILIKE` in the above queries, how does that affect the performance of a btree index?

-1. These "one-sided" queries are not useful for full text search, but they are useful when finding hashtags about coronavirus.
+1. These "one-sided" wildcard queries are not useful for full text search, but they are useful when finding hashtags about coronavirus.
    For example, the following query finds all tweets with hashtags that start with `#corona`, and a btree index can be used to speed it up.